mcguirej/hup6-pmu/README.md

 (We ruled out the possibility that the TR really is longer than intended by stopwatch timing the run.
-The AcquisitionTime values imply a cumulative lag of several seconds across a 10-min run, but the actual run duration as close to correct as we could measure.)
+The AcquisitionTime values imply a cumulative lag of several seconds across a 10-min run, but the actual run duration was as close to correct as we could measure.)

 (2) Within the PMU data file, the number of data samples (after stripping marker values) tends not to match exactly with the number implied by the